 Though it’s arguably most famous for its perfect peaches, sleepy Palisade is also proud to be in the heart of wine country — and the host of the Colorado Lavender Festival (June 29–July 1, 2018).
 This fragrant weekend fête blends tours of local gardens and lavender farms with hands-on learning experiences led by local artisans and lavender-inspired meals.
 Festivalgoers can stay at the Wine Country Inn, which provides easy access to the area’s abundant selection of wineries … and of course, tasting rooms.

 Colorado’s tranquil North Fork Valley is also a haven for both wildflowers and wine, with the added benefit of being a bit off the beaten path.
 The lasso-shaped West Elk Loop Scenic and Historic Byway covers an astounding 205 miles, much of it peppered with vibrant, flower-filled meadows and cool historic sites.

-But wine lovers will be most interested in the portion that links Paonia, Hotchkiss and Cedaredge, now known as the West Elks Wine Trail.
+But wine lovers will be most interested in the portion that links Paonia, Hotchkiss and Cedaredge, now known as the West Elks AVA.
 This pristine, high-elevation valley is home to a dozen independent wineries producing quality riesling, gewurztraminer, pinot gris and chardonnay varietals.
 Not all have dedicated tasting rooms, but most will arrange a private tour if you call ahead.